xiyufu/arm-planner/README.md

 # arm-planner
-Compare different planners and IK solvers.
+Compare different planners and IK solvers using the universial robot.
+Please install the robot's package first.

 Current files: